ZhansayaAybek/cv/cv.md

 - JS basics

 ## **Code Example**
-### Task:Sort the Valarray array in ascending and descending order using the Bucket sort sorting method
+### Task:Sort the Valarray in ascending and descending order using the Bucket sort method
 ```
 #include <iostream>
 using namespace std;